ALL Metrics

 Methods

-A cross-sectional study was conducted on 80 patients with diabetic neuropathy who were treated at a clinic in Central Java.
+A cross-sectional study was conducted on 8 patients with diabetic neuropathy who were treated at a clinic in Central Java.
 We use glycated hemoglobin (HbA1c) levels as a parameter of glycemic control, which were measured according to the National Glycohemoglobin Standardization Program.
 BDNF serum levels were evaluated using the Enzyme-Linked Immunosorbent Assay (ELISA) method in the laboratory.
-Analysis was performed using the Spearman rank correlation and linear regression tests.
+Analysis was performed using ANCOVA tests.

 Results